Ace Attorney: Legacy

 The series inspired Socrates Jones, which swaps law for philosophy.

 In 2015, GamesRadar+ named Phoenix Wright: Ace Attorney as the 55th-best video game of all time.
 In 2016, Famitsu readers voted the original Gyakuten Saiban as the second-most memorable Game Boy Advance title (behind only Pokémon Ruby and Sapphire) and Gyakuten Saiban 123 as the tenth-best Nintendo 3DS game.
 In 2017, Famitsu readers voted Gyakuten Saiban the third-best adventure game of all time, behind only Steins;Gate and 428: Shibuya Scramble.
 The Ace Attorney series has been credited with helping to popularise visual novels in the Western world.
 Vice magazine credits the Ace Attorney series with popularizing the visual novel mystery format and noted that its success anticipated the resurgence of point-and-click adventure games as well as the international success of Japanese visual novels.
 According to Danganronpa director Kazutaka Kodaka, Ace Attorneys success in North America was due to how it distinguished itself from most visual novels with its gameplay mechanics, which Danganronpa later built upon and helped it also find success in North America.

 The Ace Attorney series has also inspired many video games.
 The 2008 Capcom title Harvey Birdman: Attorney at Law, based on the animated series, shares many elements with the Ace Attorney series.
 The 2013 title Socrates Jones: Pro Philosopher keeps the Ace Attorney format but swaps law for philosophical argument, and the 2015 adventure game Aviary Attorney features similar gameplay but with an all-bird cast of characters.
 The 2016 video game Detective Pikachu, which received a 2019 film adaptation, has also drawn comparisons to the Ace Attorney series.
-In the 2018 episodic role-playing game Deltarune, the character of Susie was originally inspired by Ace Attorney character: Maya Fey, Susie was originally "nice and cute" character like Maya before Susie's character and design developed into a "thug".
+In the 2018 episodic role-playing game Deltarune, the character of Susie was originally inspired by Ace Attorney character Maya Fey: Susie was originally a "nice and cute" character like Maya, before Susie's character and design developed into a "thug".
 The 2023 visual novel Tyrion Cuthbert: Attorney of the Arcane also parodies the franchise, following a lawyer who defends clients in a supernatural setting.
+The ROM hack for The Legend of Zelda: Ocarina of Time known as Hero of Law takes direct inspiration from the Ace Attorney series.

 Ace Attorney is referenced in several anime shows.
 In a murder mystery arc of the 2006 anime series Haruhi Suzumiya, the show's titular character mimics Phoenix Wright during an episode.
 The 2014 anime series No Game No Life also pays homage to the game during an episode.

 In early 2021, a user on Reddit created a bot which took selected Reddit forum arguments into short movies fashioned after Ace Attorney courtroom battles between the games' various characters.
 A similar bot was later created for the platform X (commonly known as Twitter).
 Later in the year, the San Francisco Chronicle noted its queer inspiration and influence: the first game inspired numerous fanwork which features same-sex pairings, and developers in turn took inspiration from yaoi (boys' love) in writing the sequels' characters.